Cincinnati Kidnapping Defense Lawyer

 Many people don’t realize how quickly an otherwise minor altercation or issue can get out of control and lead to kidnapping charges.
 An argument in a car, for example, can get out of hand if someone decides they do not want to go somewhere and it becomes kidnapping.
 Taking your own child away from the custodial parent can also be considered kidnapping or abduction.
 The same is true for locking someone in a room.

 Even facing allegations of kidnapping or abduction can have life-changing consequences.
 If you are facing a kidnapping charge in Cincinnati, it’s crucial to begin building your defense as soon as possible.
-Contact us at Suhre & Associates, LLC at (513) 333-0014 for a consultation with a Cincinnati kidnapping defense lawyer.
+Contact us at Suhre & Associates DUI and Criminal Defense Lawyers at (513) 333-0014 for a consultation with a Cincinnati kidnapping defense lawyer.
 We will help you protect your legal rights and begin exploring options for your defense.

-How Suhre & Associates, LLC Can Help When You Are Facing a Kidnapping Charge
+How Suhre & Associates DUI and Criminal Defense Lawyers Can Help When You Are Facing a Kidnapping Charge

-How Suhre & Associates, LLC Can Help When You Are Facing a Kidnapping Charge
+How Suhre & Associates DUI and Criminal Defense Lawyers Can Help When You Are Facing a Kidnapping Charge

 While facing any type of criminal charges can be frightening, it can be worse when you are facing violent crime charges like kidnapping.
 It’s easy to feel hopeless, especially if the charges are the result of a seemingly minor situation getting out of control.